We’ve got questions, she’s got answers. Meet our new staffer, Suzan Keddi.

 What was your job before you came to Kibo?

 Before coming to Kibo, I was working in a rehabilitation center.
 I was working with vulnerable children, mainly the street children, and I was a house parent taking care of them.
 And most of my time I was counseling them on a daily basis.
 I wanted to see that they were united back, taken back to their parents instead of living on the streets.
-Sometimes I meet them on the street, and they are so happy for what I did for them.
+Sometimes I meet them on the street [when they are in town], and they are so happy for what I did for them.

 What attracted you to social work?